jamalei/scripts/Windows/GroupPolicyObject/blockRemovableStorage/README.md

 ![Title Banner](/Windows/GroupPolicyObject/blockRemovableStorage/media/lgpo_editor_path.png)

 ### PURPOSE:
-The BAT script "enableBlockRemovableStorage.bat" is used to harden office computers or laptops that are not managed by a corporate domain network by denying access to all removable storage media.
+The batch file "enableBlockRemovableStorage.bat" is used to harden office computers or laptops that are not managed by a corporate domain network by denying access to all removable storage media.
 This gives some control for data or files leaking out from a secured or private office location.
 I had to create this script for our local temporary construction field office that works with the U.S. military as their client who requires various forms of cybersecurity control with our office computers.
 You may use this script to give some control for your company or personal needs.

 ### Power Behind the Script - LGPO.exe Tool